 Abandoned cart emails

-Remind them what they left in their cart, confirm the items are still available, and even offer a discount code to get them to pull the trigger.
+Abandoned cart emails help you call back your customers to buy what they left behind and complete the conversion action.
+The emails work when you remind users what they left in their cart, confirm the items are still available, and even offer a discount code to get them to pull the trigger.

 Even after you close a sale, your drip email efforts are not complete.
 You can still use this strategy to confirm a customer’s purchase by setting up a “thank you” autoresponder immediately after they purchase.